355 total views, 2 views today

 Impact: Bold, Sleek and Powerful

-We don’t see black color being used on products quite often but it is mostly used by Luxury brands targeting a very specific audience.
+We don’t see black color being used on products very often but it is mostly used by Luxury brands targeting a very specific audience.

 Impact: Soothing, Calm